 How can CBD help with sleep?

 In various studies, CBD has been shown to work on the endocannabinoid system, which in turn helps us to become more balanced, or a state of homeostasis.
 This, in turn, helps with relaxation and of course, then our sleep.
-Because CBD is a food supplement, we cannot make any unsubstantiated claims about the efficacy of it.
-We’d always encourage you to research more for yourself.

 If you’d like to know more about how it can help with sleep, then our information sheet is here.